laiaccc/XiaohongshuAnalysis/README.md

 ## Data Structure
 The dataset includes columns such as:

-笔记标题 (Note Title)
+- 笔记标题 (Note Title)
-笔记类别 (Note Type)
+- 笔记类别 (Note Type)
-笔记封面 (Note Cover)
+- 笔记封面 (Note Cover)
-笔记链接 (Note Link)
+- 笔记链接 (Note Link)
-Engagement metrics (e.g., likes, shares, comments) Follower counts
+- Engagement metrics (e.g., likes, shares, comments)
+- Follower counts

-Analysis Overview
+## Analysis Overview
-Sentiment Analysis: Post titles were analyzed for sentiment to see how they correlated with engagement metrics.
+- Sentiment Analysis: Post titles were analyzed for sentiment to see how they correlated with engagement metrics.
-Posting Time Analysis: Identified optimal times for posting to get maximum engagement.
+- Posting Time Analysis: Identified optimal times for posting to get maximum engagement.
-Hashtag Analysis: Focused on the impact of hashtags, particularly in the context of study abroad.
+- Hashtag Analysis: Focused on the impact of hashtags, particularly in the context of study abroad.
-Correlation Analysis: Explored how different metrics related to each other, especially in terms of follower growth.
+- Correlation Analysis: Explored how different metrics related to each other, especially in terms of follower growth.

-Visualizations
+## Visualizations
 Several types of visualizations were created:

-Bar Charts: To compare engagement metrics across different categories and top hashtags.
+- Bar Charts: To compare engagement metrics across different categories and top hashtags.
-Histograms: Intended to show distributions of continuous variables like follower counts and estimated reading.
+- Histograms: Intended to show distributions of continuous variables like follower counts and estimated reading.
-Scatter Plots: To explore relationships between variables like reading estimates and interaction volumes.
+- Scatter Plots: To explore relationships between variables like reading estimates and interaction volumes.
-Box Plots: (Attempted) To examine spread and outliers in engagement metrics across categories.
+- Box Plots: (Attempted) To examine spread and outliers in engagement metrics across categories.
-Time Series Plots: (Attempted) To track changes in metrics over time.
+- Time Series Plots: (Attempted) To track changes in metrics over time.

+## Conclusion
+This analysis provides insights into social media engagement and strategies, useful for enhancing social media presence and understanding audience behavior.
+The project emphasizes the importance of data-driven decision-making in social media strategy.